maxwell-k/blog/content/first-post-at-the-pybelfast-workshop.md

 to help attendees who may be using Windows, Mac or Linux is challenging.
 This is both one of the hardest parts of a session and one of the first!

-I tried to side step some of the issues here by using `uvx` from the [uv] package.
+I tried to side step some of the issues here by using [uv].
 Most of the group used Rye and my neighbour was unsure.
 Trying to help I suggested using pipx to install Pelican.
 I had started out using [pipx].
 However first you need to install pipx; the pipx install instructions for Windows suggest using [Scoop](https://scoop.sh); that means you need the installation instructions for Scoop… it was turtles all of the way down.
 The neighbour was confident with Conda so I left them to it.

-In the end I preferred `uvx` over `pipx` for a couple of reasons:
+In the end I preferred `uv tool run` over `pipx` for a couple of reasons:

 1. The uv installation instructions for Windows only use PowerShell and Scoop isn't necessary.

-2. `uvx` supports specifying additional packages using `--with`; which will be relevant in the next section.
+2. `uv tool run` supports specifying additional packages using `--with`; which will be relevant in the next section.

 [pipx]: https://github.com/pypa/pipx
 [uv]: https://github.com/astral-sh/uv